trainindata/deploying-machine-learning-models/README.md

 For the documentation, visit the [course on Udemy](https://www.udemy.com/deployment-of-machine-learning-models/?couponCode=TIDREPO).

-update: to text CI/ CD pipeline
+update: only for testing CI/ CD pipeline